 Avoid the following foods:

-Root veggies (squash, sweet potatoes, beets, etc), carrots, peas, corn, all fruit & fruit smoothies, dairy, wheat & glutinous grains, healthy non-glutinous grains, (quinoa, buckwheat, millet, amaranth, brown rice)
+Root veggies (squash, sweet potatoes, beets, etc), carrots, peas, corn, most fruit & fruit smoothies, dairy, wheat & glutinous grains, healthy non-glutinous grains, (quinoa, buckwheat, millet, amaranth, brown rice)

 Sprint Interval training, Tabata or HIIT (high intensity interval training)